flame-engine/flame/doc/camera_and_viewport.md

 }
 ```

-We first create a new camera instance on load and asign our game as the reference:
+We first create a new camera instance on load and assign our game as the reference:

 ```dart
   // ...